 Insieme or Insiemi?
 I heard this question quite a bit recently and have not checked with my friends there but according to my business partner at Big Switch Networks, the real name is Insieme Business Unit (IBU).

 Cisco can of course name it however it wants for now but the reality is that it is an off the balance sheet business unit that sooner or later will be folded back in.
-This BU is working on things harder if not impossible for other BUs to execute.
+This BU is working on things harder for other BUs to execute with their "normal" constraints.
 This ain't bad news for Cisco although it hurts morale for the current employees loyal to the Cisco mothership.

 Like any business in silicon valley, the key to success is the people.
 In order to compete with tier-1 start-ups on talents, they must call themselves a start-up not the "IBU".
 At the end of the day, for talents who want big company insurance yet can tolerate capped/limited financial upside, corporate decoder ring, top-down engineering culture, and top heavy management, it is one of the better BUs to work for.
 Great news for people looking for a stable and good paying job!